SouthernPark/ECE_550_project/README.md

 SRA was developed in a very similar way with SLL.

 ## notEqual
 After compute the subtraction, we will get the result.
 By puting the 32-bits result into or gate, I can check whether the result is 0 or not.
 Then I can check whether the two operand are equal or not.

 ## isLessThan
+>Firstly, I will check if there is overflow.
+Overflow can only occurs when negative-positive or positive-negative.
+Then I came up with useing the most significant postion of operandA to classify whether A is smaller than B.

+>Secondly, if there is no overflow, then the subtraction result will be correct, then I can use the most significant position of subtraction result to classify whether A is smaller than B.

+Mux will be used to select between overflow = 1 and overflow = 0.